 7. Which countries in Africa are eligible to apply?

-This will be our fifth cohort, but our second iteration of a virtual accelerator programme.
+This will be our sixth cohort, but our third iteration of a virtual accelerator programme.
 We welcome applications from all countries across sub-Saharan Africa, particularly those in Benin; Burkina Faso; Cote de Ivoire; Guinea; Guinea-Bissau; Kenya; Lesotho; Liberia; Madagascar; Malawi; Mali; Mozambique; Niger; Nigeria; Senegal; Sierra Leone Togo and Zambia.

 8. I have a great idea and the commitment to do this but I can’t support myself for six months while I work on developing it on the Fellowship.
 Can you help?